-Table 4: Recommended Bulk, Height and Other Requirements for the B-5 Business Zone
+Table 4: Recommended Bulk, Height and Other Requirements for the B-5 Corporate Business Zone

 Regulation Requirement

 Min.
 Lot Area 25 acres

 Min.
 Lot Frontage 2,000 feet

 Min.
 Front Yard 60 feet

 Min.
 Side Yard (one/both) 60 feet/200 feet

-Min.
-Rear Yard 25% of lot depth

-Min.
-Corner Lot Setback to Street 100 feet

 Max.
-Lot Coverage 10% buildings only, 20% including
+Lot Coverage 33.3%

-parking garages

 Max.
 Impervious Coverage 45%

 Max.
-Building Height 3 stories above parking garage/60 feet, except 4 stories above parking garage

-/70 feet permitted greater than 600 feet

-from the R-B1 zone

-Max.
-Parking Garage Height 3 levels/30 feet to top of parapet, 40

-feet to top of solar arrays
+Building Height as measured from the curb Maximum 70 feet restricted to a portion of

+level immediately adjacent to the front of the the property only with lower (and varying)

+building (i.e., along Sylvan Avenue) allowable heights mandated for the balance

+of the property

 Min.
-Area for Private Common Open Space or Pedestrian Amenities 5% of lot area
+Area for Private Common Open Space or 5% of lot area

+Pedestrian Amenities

+Required Buffer to R-B1 Zone 125 feet